 Gray Construction needed to continue their migration to Azure and also sought to improve their Work from Home initiative.
 To accomplish these goals, KiZAN was contracted to migrate five HR and Accounting Servers to Azure and implement Windows Virtual Desktop.
 KiZAN determined that Microsoft funding was available to apply towards the necessary services.

-After the initial planning stages were completed, KiZAN began by deploying Azure Migrate and performed an assessment and dependency analysis on the 5 VM’s.
+The process was initiated with an Azure Economic Assessment.
+Then, KiZAN deployed Azure Migrate and performed an assessment and dependency analysis on the 5 VM’s.
 KiZAN created a documented migration plan based upon the results of a test migration and provided knowledge transfer throughout to ensure the success of the migration.

 The planning and architecture for the WVD pilot began with whiteboarding sessions to review best practices, use cases, and goals.
 KiZAN identified the architecture required to support access from a single region as all of their originating endpoints were in the Southeast region and all findings were captured in a design document.